 The LBRY court seems to thereby apply a new test not found in existing Howey jurisprudence - what we referred to above as the "original sin" theory.
 Rather than applying Howey to particular transactions, the LBRY court makes the same mistake that the original Ninth Circuit appellate tribunal did in Hocking.
-There, the tribunal misconstrued Howey, finding that the potential for a transaction to have investment character (i.e., the availability of a rental pool agreement offered by the operator of the condominium development at issue) automatically resulted in the plaintiff's purchase being characterized as an investment contract transaction.
-As discussed above, the full Ninth Circuit in a rehearing en banc strongly disagreed with the tribunal's position and reversed,
+There, the tribunal misconstrued Howey, finding that the potential for a transaction to have investment character (i.e., the availability of a rental pool agreement offered by the operator of the condominium development at issue) automatically resulted in the plaintiff's purchase being characterized as an investment contract transaction without examining the facts and circumstances of a specific transaction.271 As discussed above, the full Ninth Circuit in a rehearing en banc272 strongly disagreed with the tribunal's position and reversed, remanding the case for fact-finding on the specific circumstances applicable to the transaction in question.